-CIP is a process of identifying the customer and verifying his/her/their identity by using reliable, independent supporting documents or data or information, including that available in third partydatabase.
+CIP is a process of identifying the customer and verifying his/her/their identity by using reliable, independent supporting documents or data or information, including that available in third party-database.
 The designated staff must obtain enough information to establish the identity of each new customer along with the intended purpose of the relationship.
 Customer Identity shall be accurately identified when carrying out the following acts:

-- i. establishing business relationship, - ii. opening an account, - iii. carrying out occasional transaction above the threshold, - iv. carrying out fund transfer by electronic means, - v. suspicion about the veracity or adequacy of previously obtained customer identification information, - vi. suspicion of money laundering or terrorist financing, - vii. performing transaction(s) anytime in relation to the high risk and politically exposed person, burdensome process to the customers.
-Besides the risk perception, nature of information / documents required shall also depend on the risk category of the customer.
+- i. establishing business relationship, - ii. opening an account, - iii. carrying out occasional transaction above the threshold, - iv. carrying out fund transfer by electronic means, - v. suspicion about the veracity or adequacy of previously obtained customer identification information (customer's actual transactions/activities are not in line with information /documents provided by the customer during CDD or the Bank has a doubt about existing information/documents provided by the customer.) - vi. suspicion of money laundering or terrorist financing, - vii. performing transaction(s) anytime in relation to the high risk and politically exposed person, viii.
+Conducting transaction with walk in customer like remittance payment, FCY buy/sell, inward/outward fund transfer of education fee etc.

 CIP is carried out to satisfy the Bank and other competent authorities that due diligence process has been carried out based on the risk profile of the customer and checked potential risk associated with it.
-Such risk-based approach is considered necessary to avoid disproportionate cost to the institution and
+Such risk-based approach is considered necessary to avoid disproportionate cost to the institution and burdensome process to the customers.
+Besides the risk perception, nature of information / documents required shall also depend on the risk category of the customer.